What Is A Payment Gateway (And Why Do I Need One)

 In order to accept online payments, organizers need access to a payment gateway and to hold a merchant account (or aggregator).
 The payment gateway has to be compatible with the shopping cart and needs to be integrated with the merchant account.
 Sometimes this means it can only be set-up after these are in place.
 Aggregators often offer a gateway in tandem with their merchant account e.g. PayPal.
-Sometimes the same payment gateway can be used for in-store POS as well as for online and mobile transactions.
+Sometimes the same gateway can be used for in-store POS as well as for online and mobile transactions.

 A powerful commerce investment